hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 - Shielded slit bombs: This slit bomb is single use, with a shield at the front that breaks off shortly before impact.
 They are also made of eleha.
 - Surface to surface slit bombs: These are slit bombs that are purely rocket powered, launched from one planet to hit another planet.
 They are made of solitme.

-#### Machine Guns (U)
+#### Machine Guns (L)

 These are incredibly small, weak projectiles, cheap but useless in space battle.

-#### Tachyon Launchers (U)
+#### Tachyon Launchers (L)

 These launchers fire projectiles that harness tachyon particles.
 They were capable of striking targets before they have time to react, but now they are considered slow, so are now rarely used.
 They can be repelled by FFG's, Darkmaterial and Plasma Force Fields.

 #### The Mega Flail (Ho)